appleseed05/azure-lab-all/README.md

 ### F5 XC label:
 Virtual Site, used in this deployement, requires Labels.
 If the label you plan to use already exist in your current XC configuration, please set the value of ```f5xc_manage-labels``` to **false** in terraform.tfvars.
 Value is set to true in the provided file, assuming that the Label does not existe and will be created by Terraform.

-### Linux SSH password:
-Linux VM does allow ssh connection with password.
-This require a password to be set.
-For a minimum of security, the password must be set in an environment variable called ```TF_VAR_azure_adminpassword```.
-This variable has to be **created before** launching Terraform deployment.
-Alternatively, you can set it directly in the terraform.tfvars, but not recommanded.

 # How to deploy
 1/ Git clone the repo on a machine meeting the requirements.